Fatal1ty/mashumaro/README.md

 #### `deserialize` option

-This option allows you to change the default deserialization method.
+This option allows you to change the deserialization method.
 When using this option, the deserialization behaviour depends on what type of value the option has.
 It could be either `Callable[[Any], Any]` or `str`.